Ortus-Solutions/codexwiki/src/install/readme.txt

 Releases

+- Version 0.5 Beta 2

-- Version 0.5 Beta 1 on Nov 2008
+- Version 0.5 Beta 1 (Nov 2008)
-An incredible amount of changes and updates.
+An incredible amount of changes and updates, please see bug tracker.

 ********************************************************************************
 Database Installation